Helping Women Addicted to Alcohol

-Great Lakes Women’s Rehab, a Great Lakes Adult and Teen Challenge treatment center in Milwaukee, WI, understands that you need to find help for your loved one who is caught up in addiction to Alcohol, and we want to help!
+Great Lakes Women’s Rehab, an Adult and Teen Challenge Wisconsin alcohol rehab center, understands that you need to find help for your loved one who is caught up in addiction to Alcohol, and we want to help!
 We are a low cost drug and alcohol addiction treatment center with separate residential home locations for men and women.

 Alcohol is one of the most easily accessible drugs on the market.
 It’s cheap, omnipresent, and socially acceptable in a way that other drugs are not.
 Unfortunately, it is also one of the most destructive and dangerous substances to which a person may become addicted.
 An alcoholic’s addiction can impact their family, friends and entire communities, endangering not only the life of the alcoholic themselves but everyone they come into contact with.